 Crime codes 1-4

+No, we didn’t get a sheet for encampments.

 Data on all crime occurring in Skid Row between 1/1/2016 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each arrest/citation: